borgr/GEC_UD_divergences/README.md

 See Using_m2, currently the file creates both matrices and m2 in the main function, comment out if unneeded (m2 is in syntactic_m2 function) python using_m2/GEC_UD_divergences_m2.py source.conllu reference.conllu m2file.m2

+### Other implementation:
+There is also an end to end implementation for English with or without combining with ERRANT (adaptations to support other languages or morphology when POS is not changing are welcome)

 ## Utility: convert m2 to source and reference text
 python using_m2 preprocessing.py m2file.m2

 ## Cite
 If you have found this work useful please cite the CoNLL paper.